TeamNewPipe/NewPipe/README.md

 ## Description

-NewPipe does not use any Google framework libraries, or the Youtube api.
+NewPipe does not use any Google framework libraries, or the YouTube API.
 It only parses the website in order to gain the information it needs.
-Therefore this app can be used on devices without g-services installed.
-Also NewPipe does not store data on the Youtube website (no login), and it's free software.
+Therefore this app can be used on devices without G-services installed.
+Also NewPipe does not store data on the YouTube website (no login), and it's free software.

 ## Features